-My tip is utilise the 28 Day Weight Loss Challenge hub search bar.
+My top tip is to utilise the 28 Day Weight Loss Challenge hub search bar.
 If chicken breast is on special, snap it up and search chicken in the search bar to bring up hundreds of recipes.
 Also, cook double and freeze portions.
-This is great for those no time kinda nights.
+This is great for those no-time to cook kind of nights.

 I like making things that can be used as leftovers.
 It’s great to have for lunch the next day or to pop in the freezer for another day.

 Avoid impulse buys.
-Write a meal plan for the week, challenge menu is awesome and choose recipes you can use same ingredients in or double serve and freeze so u can buy ingredients in bigger portions too
+Write a meal plan for the week, challenge menu is awesome and choose recipes you can use the same ingredients in or double serve and freeze so u can buy ingredients in bigger portions too.

 I buy spinach for smoothies in the big bulk bags when they are marked down and separate into the snack size ziplock bags and freeze, perfect size for a smoothie!
 No need to blend or blanch it before freezing it freezes great fresh, I just crush it up in the bag before tipping into my bottle blender.